Password Managers for Beginners

 Want to try 1Password?
 Check out 1Password for Beginners.

 Happy!
-Well-designed, easy to use, and it’s free.
+Well-designed, easy to use, and it’s free for most features, or $2 monthly for a few specialty features.
 Supports many desktop and mobile operating systems.

 Not so happy.
 Slightly more work to set up than 1Password (e.g., manually setting up keyboard shortcuts).
 Because it’s tightly integrated into your browser, you may sometimes have a difficult time accessing your passwords offline.